-Distell Group Limited (Distell)
+Distell Group holdings Limited (Distell)

 RCL FOODS Limited (RCL FOODS)

-For the year ended 30 June 2018, RCL Foods’ headline earnings increased by 52.6% to R838 million (2017: R549 million).
-Remgro’s share of the headline earnings of RCL Foods amounted to R647 million (2017: R424 million) for the year under review.
+For the year ended 30 June 2019, RCL Foods’ headline earnings decreased by 60.7% to R329 million (2018: R838 million).
+Remgro’s share of the headline earnings of RCL Foods amounted to R254 million (2018: R647 million) for the year under review.